DataTalksClub/data-engineering-zoomcamp/07-streaming/workshop/README.md

 Flink will go back, find the old closed window, create a new aggregation with the late event, and send it to the sink as a brand new record.
-This means you need deduplication logic on the sink side (a primary key with upsert behavior - exactly what we set up in Step 10).
+This means you need deduplication logic on the sink side (a primary key with upsert behavior - exactly what we set up in the aggregation section).

 The trade-off: allowed lateness requires Flink to hold all those windows on disk for the duration of the tolerance.